turingschool/curriculum/source/academy/workshops/storedom_assessment.markdown

 ### 3. Administration

+Users shouldn't be able to see all the orders on the system.
+Let's start creating an Admin interface.

 * Move the `show` and `index` actions from `OrdersController` and modify the routes so that they're reached by a URL like `/admin/orders` and `/admin/orders/1`
 * Add a security check that, in order to access any action that controller, you must be an Admin
 * Consider any request that has a parameter `?admin=true` to be an admin

 #### Extensions

-* Implemented a legitimate login solution of any complexity
+* Implement a legitimate login solution of any complexity

 ### 4. Refactoring Seeding